Nikhil1912/Athenaeum/README.md

   * Press "Delete"
 * Editing a book
   * Press "Edit"
+* Buying a book
+  * If the book has a "Buy" button, use that

 ## Governance and Contributors
 As an open-source project, we declare our governance model to be a "do-ocracy"; for insight into what that means, checkout [this](https://www.redhat.com/en/blog/understanding-open-source-governance-models) link from Red Hat.